avayang/Supervised_SentimentClassfication/README.md

-# BERT_SentimentClassfication
+# Supervised Sentiment Classfication on IMDB Dataset
-Sentiment classification using fine-tune BERT with PyTorch
+Sentiment classification using fine-tuned BERT with PyTorch

 Transformers package is from [huggingface](https://github.com/huggingface/transformers)